-The Credit Facility may impose operating and financial restrictions on the Company, including restrictions on the payment of dividends or other distributions, the repurchase of the Company's securities, the incurring of additional indebtedness, the provision of guarantees, the assumption of loans or the entering into of amalgamations, mergers, take-over bids or asset dispositions.
+The Credit Facility may impose operating and financial restrictions and requirements on the Company, including, but not limited to, restrictions or requirements with respect to the payment of dividends or other distributions, hedging, repurchases or redemptions of securities, the incurring or repayment of indebtedness, the making of capital expenditures and investments, the provision of guarantees, the assumption of loans, the entering into of amalgamations, mergers, take-over bids and the completion of asset acquisitions or dispositions.

 If the Company's lenders require repayment of all or a portion of the amounts outstanding under the Credit Facility for any reason, including for a covenant default, there is no certainty that the Company would be in a position to make such repayment.
 Even if the Company was able to obtain new financing in order to make any required repayment under the Credit Facility, it may not be on commercially reasonable terms or terms that are acceptable to the Company.
-If the Company was unable to repay amounts owing under the Credit Facility, the lenders under the Credit Facility could proceed to foreclose or otherwise realize upon the collateral granted to them to secure the indebtedness.
+If the Company was unable to repay amounts owing under the

+Credit Facility, the lenders under the Credit Facility could proceed to foreclose or otherwise realize upon the collateral granted to them to secure the indebtedness.